AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 * Any change to existing functionality should have tests added if they don't already exist.

-The test should should be run, via ``ctest``, before submitting a pull request.
+The test should be run, via ``ctest``, before submitting a pull request.

 ## Versioning Policy